Bryony Pitman: Career

-In 2021, she represented Great Britain at the 2020 Summer Olympics in Tokyo, Japan.
+In 2021, Pitman represented Great Britain at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's individual and women's team events.
-She also competed at the 2021 World Archery Championships held in Yankton, United States.
+In the women's individual event, she finished in 38th place in the ranking round and she was eliminated in her third match in the elimination round by eventual silver medalist Elena Osipova of the Russian Olympic Committee athletes.
+In the same year, Pitman also competed at the 2021 World Archery Championships held in Yankton, United States.
 She competed in the women's recurve, women's team recurve and recurve mixed team events.